What AI agents are, how they automate business processes, and how they differ from RPA and assistants

 3. The system generates maintenance requests at the right time.

-4. If a work area is overloaded, the agent moves orders to another one — without a dispatcher.
-Example: the agent detects an overload on one area, triggers maintenance, and shifts part of the orders to another line to avoid losing time.
-An AI agent helps simplify processes and reduce the team's workload — real savings of time and resources.
+4. If one section is overloaded, the agent moves orders to another one - without dispatcher involvement.
+Example: the agent detects overload on one section, initiates maintenance, and moves part of the orders to another line so time is not lost.
+An AI agent helps simplify processes and reduce the team's workload - this is real savings in time and resources.

 1. Sber - deploying an autonomous agent in the contact center